GLoCIM: Global-view Long Chain Interest Modeling for news recommendation

 \subsection{Neighbor Interest Encoder}

-For each user history, we construct a subgraph $G_{sub}^u = (V_{sub}^u, E_{sub}^u)$ from the global news graph to analyze specific user interests.
-For each news in $\mathbf{H_u}$ of user $u$, we select the top $M_n$ neighbors from multiple hops in the global graph based on edge weight.
-We employ the gated graph neural network, which integrates a gated recurrent unit \cite{GRU}, to encode the subgraph and compute the global news embedding:
+In the third phase of neighbor interest distillation, for each user click history, we construct a subgraph from the global click graph to analyze specific user interest.
+For each news in $\mathbf{H_u}$ of user $u$, we select the top $M_n$ neighbors from multiple hops in the global click graph based on popularity in global click graph.
+We employ the gated GNN, which integrates a gated recurrent unit \cite{GRU}, to encode the neighbor news embedding: